zdravkov/kendo-docs/api/mobile/scrollview.md

  Instance of DataSource that the mobile ScrollView will be bound to. *If DataSource is set, the widget will operate in data bound mode.*

+ > **Important:** In case the total amount of displayed data is large, it is recommended to turn off the pager by setting `enablePager: false` in the configuration options or via `data-enable-pager="false"` data attribute.

 ### duration `Number`*(default: 300)*

  The milliseconds that take the ScrollView to snap to the current page after released.